-Where there is evidence that an applicant has deliberately worsened their circumstances in order to qualify for a higher priority under the scheme, they will not be able to join the housing register for 12 months from the date the Council has informed the applicant of this decision.
-If the person was already on the housing register then their application may be cancelled.
+Where there is evidence that an applicant has deliberately worsened their circumstances in order to qualify for the housing register, or in order to qualify for a higher priority under the scheme, they will not be able to join the housing register for 12 months from the date the Council has informed the applicant of this decision.
+If the person was already on the housing register, then their application may be cancelled.